Appearance

 It is normal for Optimole to report a higher visit count than Google Analytics.
 The two tools measure traffic in fundamentally different ways, and neither number is wrong — they capture different data.

 Optimole uses server-side, CDN-level tracking.
 Every time an image is requested from the Optimole CDN, the request is logged using the visitor's IP address and user agent.
-A unique combination of IP + user agent within a 24-hour window counts as one visit.
+A unique combination of IP + user agent within a 24-hour window normally counts as one visit; if that same combination makes an unusually large number of image requests in a short time, it can count as more than one.
 This happens at the server level, before the browser renders the page.

 Google Analytics uses client-side JavaScript tracking.
 A visit is only recorded when the GA script loads and executes in the visitor's browser.